BEagle1984/silverback/docs/_docs/1-quickstart/150-event-sourcing.md

 ### EventStore repository

-The repository is the component that is storing the aggregate entity in form of single events, being able to rebuild it afterwards.
+The repository is the component that is storing the domain entity in form of single events, being able to rebuild it afterwards.

 The repository must inherit from `DbContextEventStoreRepository` and the 4 generic type parameters refer respectively to:
-* the aggregate entity
+* the domain entity
 * its unique key
 * the event store entity
 * its related event entity

-The only thing left to implement is the mapping between the aggregate entity and the event store entity.

 ```csharp
 public class PersonEventStoreRepository